learning2hash/learning2hash.github.io/tutorial.md

 classes = mat['X_class']
 ```

 The above code should download and save the CIFAR-10 dataset pre-processed into GIST features to the current directory.
-We will now generate 16 random hyperplanes and project one image onto these hyperplanes, generating the hashcode:
+It is important to L2 normalise and mean center the data before we index.
+We will now generate 16 random hyperplanes (= 16 bit hashcode) and project one image onto these hyperplanes, generating the hashcode:

 ```python
 import numpy as np